cilwerner/azure-docs/articles/active-directory/develop/scenario-protected-web-api-verification-scope-app-roles.md

 You can also declare these required scopes in the configuration, and reference the configuration key:

-For instance if, in the appsettings.json you have the following configuration:
+For instance if, in *appsettings.json* you have the following configuration:

 ```JSon
 {